Your Payday Super questions answered

 Sybiz Visipay Data and STP changes

 A new concept of Qualifying Earnings has been introduced.
-Pay items are flagged as Qualifying Earnings if they were set to superannuation Does Apply.
-The Maximum Superannuation Contribution Base will change from quarterly to annual going forward.
+Pay items are flagged as Qualifying Earnings if they were set to Superannuation: Does Apply.
+The Maximum Superannuation Contribution Base changes from quarterly to annual going forward.

 From a Sybiz Visipay perspective, the main change is the reporting of Qualifying Earnings from 1 July 2026.